DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 ### Sample 2

-If you're using 5 hosts, and sending 30 million APM events and deployed 20 Fargate Tasks.
+If you're using 5 hosts, sending 30 million APM events and have deployed APM on 20 Fargate Tasks.

 | Product | Quantity | Price |
 | --------|-----------|------|